 Overview

-Screening plays a crucial role in identifying cancer at its earliest stages, often before symptoms appear when it is most treatable.
+Screening plays a crucial role in identifying cancer at its earliest stages, often before symptoms appear, when it is most treatable.
 Early detection significantly improves treatment outcomes and increases survival rates.
 By catching cancer early, interventions can be less invasive, less costly, and more effective, allowing individuals to maintain a higher quality of life.

 Cancer screening programs in NSW have significantly improved health outcomes by enabling early detection and reducing cancer mortality.
-The BreastScreen NSW program detects around 75% of early-stage breast cancers, contributing to a 98% of five-year survival rate for early diagnoses.
+The BreastScreen NSW program detects around 75% of early-stage breast cancers, contributing to a 98% five-year survival rate for early diagnoses.
 Bowel cancer, which accounted for 10.3% of all cancer diagnoses in NSW in 2020 and causes more deaths than prostate, breast, or melanoma cancers, has a 90% survival rate when detected early through the National Bowel Cancer Screening Program.
-The Cervical Screening Program has reduced cervical cancer incidence and mortality, with early detection offering a 75-80% survival rate.
-These programs collectively enhance survival rates, improve quality of life, and reduce healthcare costs across NSW.
+The Cervical Screening Program has also reduced cervical cancer incidence and mortality, with early detection offering a 75–80% survival rate.

 Foundations of Quality Improvement